 One Size Doesn't Fit All

-Children with chronic diseases are just as unique in their preferences and diet plans as children without chronic disease.
+Children with chronic diseases are just as unique in their preferences and eating plans as children without chronic disease.
 The nature and severity of their health condition, age, sex, treatment plans, activity levels and many other factors play a role in nutrition needs.

-While well-meaning friends and family may share stories of diets or dietary supplements that helped another child, keep in mind that this may not be the right plan for your child.
+While well-meaning friends and family may share stories of diets or different supplements that helped another child, keep in mind that this may not be the right plan for your child.
 For example, some children with cancer have trouble eating enough to stay at a healthy weight, while other children — especially after treatment ends — face a higher risk of becoming overweight or obese.

 Nutrition Needs Can Change